Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 In most cases, all tapas are displayed on the bar counter.
 Sometimes some things can be cooked or heated behind the counter when you order it.
 It is impossible to know what one or the other tapa is called, so it’s often just as well to point to what you want.
 But even if everything is displayed easily within reach on the bar counter you never help yourself to it, you always ask for it.

 In Rioja’s capital, Logroño, there are two famous streets, Calle Laurel and Calle San Juan (plus Calle San Agustín and others nearby), full of bars offering tapas of many different kinds.
 Many bars are specialized in a certain kind of tapas.
-Going there in the evening (after 9 PM or so) is a peculiar festive experience.
+Going there in the evening (after 9 PM or so) is a peculiar, festive experience.
 More congested than on the subway.
-In Bilbao, Plaza Nueva in the old town and Calle Ledesma in the newer part of town, are the most famous.
+In Bilbao, Plaza Nueva in the old town and Calle Ledesma in the newer part of town, are the most famous tapa haunts.

 But tapas are everywhere in all cities!
 It can be an even more fun experience to go somewhere where not all other tourists go.